toby-d-parsons/hangman/README.md

     ruby lib/hangman.rb
     ```

 4. Follow the onscreen directions to play.
 Note: Any saved games are stored in YAML format in the saves folder.
+This folder is created once you first load the application